 Calorie Dense Foods

 Patients suffering from TB often need additional calories to assist recovery.
 Having high calorie foods can offer the needed energy to recuperate well.
 Avocados, whole grain cereals, nuts, whole milk and dairy products, dried fruits are some of the foods laden with calories.
-Remember to maintain portion size, as overdoing would not be beneficial.
+Remember to maintain portion size, as overdoing it would not be beneficial.

 Healthy Fats

-Adding healthy source of fats is vital for TB patients as they need adequate energy to help in recovery.
-Avocados, nut, seeds and olive oil are sources of good fatty acids that can help enhance cardiac health, brain function and immune health.
+Adding a healthy source of fats is vital for TB patients as they need adequate energy to help in recovery.
+Avocados, nuts, seeds and olive oil are sources of good fatty acids that can help enhance cardiac health, brain function and immune health.
 In addition, fats can also mitigate inflammation in the system and lower the risk of complications.

 Vitamins/Minerals